giovannabbottino/notebook/_docs/sorting/index.md

 Sorting Algorithms
 {: .fs-9}

 Sorting algorithms are like digital organizers for computers.
-They're the handy tools that help arrange numbers, words, or any kind of information in a neat order.
-But what exactly are they, how do they work, and why are they so important?
-Let's break it down in a way that's easy for everyone to understand.
+They're the handy tools that help arrange numbers, words, or any kind of information in a order.
+But what exactly are they, how do they work, and why are they important?
+Let's break it down in a way that's easy to understand.

-What are data they?
+What are they?
 {: .fs-6 .fw-300  }

 Imagine you have a messy pile of cards with numbers written on them, and you want to put them in order from smallest to largest.
 Sorting algorithms are like step-by-step instructions that tell the computer how to do this efficiently.
 They compare numbers, swap them around, and repeat these steps until everything is nicely sorted.